sachinkumar579/project-management-ui/README.md

 - It will launch a UI running in dev server at http://localhost:3000/

 ### Project details
-- This is a Project Management UI for displaying work assigned to a team .
+- This is a Project Management UI for displaying work assignment and project status  .
 There is a filter option to check work assigned to each member and also a section that expands as we hover and select the item
 - UI is developed using React library and vite build tool is used for packaging of project
 - There are 3 components